 Dave will take you on an exploration of the fundamentals; aperture, shutter speed, ISO, and focus/depth-of-field - through lecture, slide presentation, demonstrations, and camera-in-hand exercises.
 At the end of Session 1, you’ll get "homework" shooting assignments that will help you learn and internalize techniques covered in the session.
 A Zoom meeting invitation link will be sent to your email the day before your class.

 PREREQUISITES: Please be sure you are familiar with your camera’s basic controls and functions.
-You’ll be asked to set shooting mode (usually Aperture Priority, Shutter Priority, or Manual) and you should know how to set aperture, shutter speed, and ISO values.
+You should know how to set aperture, shutter speed, and ISO values.